Onoe Kikugorō V: Life and career

 The actor who would later be known as Kikugorō V first appeared on stage at the age of four, in 1848, as Ichimura Kurōemon.
 Three years later, he succeeded his father to the name Uzaemon, as his father became Takenojō V and zamoto (head & manager) of the Ichimura-za theater.

 Uzaemon XIII performed in the premieres of a number of plays by Kawatake Mokuami, the leading playwright of the bakumatsu period.
 These included the premiere of "Aoto Zōshi Hana no Nishiki-e" in March 1862, in which he played the lead role of Benten Kozō, and, many years later, the premieres of Tsuchigumo and Ibaraki, among many others.
 He took the name Ichimura Kakitsu in 1863 before becoming the fifth Onoe Kikugorō in 1868, and zagashira (stage manager, troupe leader) of the Nakamura-za the year following.

 Kikugorō was among the actors who took part in a special performance at the Shintomi-za on July 16, 1879, in honor of Ulysses S. Grant.
 The play Gosannen Ōshū Gunki, metaphorically relating aspects of the American Civil War through the story of the Japanese 11th century Gosannen War, was written and performed especially for this occasion.
 He also performed at the grand opening of the Chitose-za theater in 1885, and before the Meiji Emperor two years later alongside Ichikawa Danjūrō IX and Ichikawa Sadanji I; this was the first time an emperor had deigned to watch a kabuki performance.

+In November 1899 Kikugorō, along with Danjūrō IX were filmed performing three short scenes from the play Momijigari, with Kikugorō playing the demon princess Momiji.
+These scenes were filmed by pioneering Japanese filmmaker Shibata Tsunekichi.
+This 3 minute 50 second long film version of Momijigari is the oldest surviving example of Japanese narrative cinema.

 Kikugorō was very devoted to his craft, and even visited the battlefield of the 1868 Battle of Ueno, during the battle, to see for himself what war was like, how soldiers behaved, so as to be able to better portray them on stage.

 He performed countless times at the Ichimura-za and Kabuki-za (which opened in 1889) over the course of his career.
 Kikugorō made his final stage appearance at the latter, in November 1902, playing the roles of Benten Kozō, Shizue, and Kinai in a play entitled Chūshin Kanagaki Kōshaku; he died a few months later, on February 18, 1903, at the age of 58.